-Luke has worked professionally in the live entertainment industry for the last fifteen years.
+Luke has worked professionally in the live entertainment industry for the last sixteen years.

 His interest in technical theatre started at school where he operated the lighting for a production of Little Shop of Horrors.
 He then joined the Theatre Royal Bath’s Young People’s Theatre Production Group and learnt many valuable skills among the industry professionals at the Theatre Royal.
 At the age of sixteen Luke was appointed Deputy Stage Manager on Peter Pan which was staged in the Theatre Royal Main House and subsequently went on to be employed for the Education Department’s annual Summer school, Storm on the Lawn.